Marúbo people: Language

 The Marubo speak a Panoan language.
 According to the Marúbo their language originated with the Chaináwavo before spreading to the other subgroups, though linguists find this controversial.

 The main language of the Marúbo is the Marúbo language, but this language is considered threatened due to encroachment by Portuguese.
 Due to historical contact with Peru, many older Marúbo people have some knowledge of Spanish and Quechua.
 However, in more recent times, Brazil has become the main point of contact with the outside world for the Marúbo.
 As a result, most young men have learned Portuguese, though fewer young women have done so.
 The Marúbo also have a special variety of their language which is only used during special rituals.

-The name "Marubo" is an exonymn but it is accepted by the Marubo.
+The name "Marubo" is an exonym, but it is accepted by the Marubo.
 There is no known name that the Marubo have for themselves.

 Like other tribes in the region, Marubo individuals often have different names within the tribe and for use with the outside world.